BuckShlegeris/BuckShlegeris.github.io/drafts/against-gini.md

 date:   2016-09-04
 ---

 The Gini coefficient is the most common statistic used to describe income inequality.
-I made a tool for visualizing the Gini coefficient of populations; [check it out](http://shlegeris.com/gini) if you want to
+I made a tool for visualizing the Gini coefficient of populations; [check it out](http://shlegeris.com/gini) if you want to quickly improve your intuitions about it.

 The Gini coefficient doesn't recognize this.
 Here's the Lorenz curve for the incomes [1.5, 1.5, 3, 4]: